JavaScript

 You’ll build a balanced BST in this assignment.
 Do not use duplicate values because they make it more complicated and result in trees that are much harder to balance.
 Therefore, be sure to always remove duplicate values or check for an existing value before inserting.

-1. Build a Node class / factory.
+1. Build a Node class/factory.
 It should have an attribute for the data it stores as well as its left and right children.

-2. Build a Tree class / factory which accepts an array when initialized.
-The Tree class should have a root attribute which uses the return value of buildTree which you’ll write next.
+2. Build a Tree class/factory which accepts an array when initialized.
+The Tree class should have a root attribute, which uses the return value of buildTree which you’ll write next.

-3. Write a buildTree function which takes an array of data (e.g. [1, 7, 4, 23, 8, 9, 4, 3, 5, 7, 9, 67, 6345, 324]) and turns it into a balanced binary tree full of Node objects appropriately placed (don’t forget to sort and remove duplicates!).
+3. Write a buildTree(array) function that takes an array of data (e.g., [1, 7, 4, 23, 8, 9, 4, 3, 5, 7, 9, 67, 6345, 324]) and turns it into a balanced binary tree full of Node objects appropriately placed (don’t forget to sort and remove duplicates!).
 The buildTree function should return the level-0 root node.

 Tip: If you would like to visualize your binary search tree, here is a prettyPrint() function that will console.log your tree in a structured format.
 This function will expect to receive the root of your tree as the value for the node parameter.